 Operated by former employees who volunteer their time.
 Not officially endorsed or supported.
 Join us!

 Money: Finance, stock, and tax issues for HP and HPE alumni

 Time to untangle your stock!
 With any employer, no one but you really cares about your employment-related stock.
 Due to the HP Breakup, you may have stock in up to seven HP-related companies.
 It may not all be held in the same place.
 With each spinoff, the cost basis for your shares changed.
 Many find stray accounts -- or need to retrieve stock or dividends turned over to a state as "unclaimed."
 You could pay taxes twice on the same income.
 Your heirs won't need to know your cost basis, but will need to find all the shares.
-An HP Alumni team developed a step-by-step process to find it, protect it, and prevent double taxation.
+An HP Alumni team developed a step-by-step process to find it, protect it, and help you avoid double taxation.
 Go to Employee Stock

 If you received a "Potential Private Retirement Benefit Information" notice from Social Security, it is usually based on outdated information about a retirement plan or an employee stock fund.
 Note the "Year Reported" date on the form included in the body of the notice.
 Here's how to decode it: https://www.hpalumni.org/PotentialBenefitLetter